-It is easier to build strong children than to repair broken men" - Fredrick Douglass
+"It is easier to build strong children than to repair broken men" - Fredrick Douglass

 Though he wrote these lines in the context of slavery, but it also holds true in relation to education.
 Education gives strength to the children to become strong adults and be successful in future.
 Education is so much important in a child's life that it marks the foundation of his success later in life and decides on whether he will turn out to become a happy and content adult or an emotionally shattered and depressed individual.
 We will one day hand over the control of our nation to our children and if they are not educated well to take up the responsibility, the goals that we have set for development will be remain unaccomplished.
 The purposes of education in a child's life can be many-learning skills, developing curiosity and creativity, instilling discipline, developing strength and endurance, communicating, building confidence, aspiration, observation, competition and personality development to name only few.
 If we give our children the opportunity to good education; we are handing them the key to their success and the success of the nation as well.
+RISE believes that education decides that how a child behaves, faces challenges and threats, learns, introspects, aspires and above all has a desire and will to achieve.
+So we in RISE, will keep striving towards holistic development of evry child we have!

-'Health is Wealth' - National Deworming Day
+National Deworming Day

 The National Deworming Day is an initiative of Ministry of Health and Family Welfare, Government of India which was celebrated on 10th February to make every child in the country worm free.
 This is one of the largest public health programs reaching large number of children during a short period.
-More than 836 million children are at risk of parasitic worm infections worldwide.
-According to World Health Organization 241 million children between the ages of 1 and 14 years are at risk of parasitic intestinal worms in India, also known as Soil- Transmitted Helminths (STH).
+More than 836 million children are at risk of parasitic infections worldwide.
+According to World Health Organization 241 million children between the ages of 1 and 14 years are at risk of parasitic intestinal worms in India, also known as Soil-Transmitted Helminths (STH).
 To combat the situation of worm infection in India, Indian government (Ministry of Health and Family Welfare) launched the National Deworming Day (NDD) in February 2015 as part of the National Health Mission.
-The aim of this programme is to deworm all the children from 1 to 19 years and improve their well-being.
-In contribution to this day, all the students were taken to the Mohalla Clinic which included General Physical Check-up, Eye Check-up, and Haemoglobin Check-up.
-Children went under Health Checkup programme and got themselves treated and vaccine.
+The aim of this programme is to deworm all the children from 1 to 19 years and improve their wellbeing.
+In contribution to this day, all the students were taken to the Mohalla Clinic which included General Physical Check-up, Eye Check-up, and Haemoglobin Checkup.
+Children went under Health Check-up programme and got themselves treated and vaccine.
 More than half of the students examined for various diseases and health related problems, were found to be suffering from weak eyesight.
 Free deworming tablets, medicines, necessary medical advice and precautionary measures have been provided to the students and the doctor advised the children to follow up.